 At St. Louis, we hold a high standard of integrity to ensure that the Secondary School Credit (SSC) you earn with us follows the same Ontario Ministry of Education curriculum guidelines as any Secondary School or Adult Education facility in Ontario.
 To maintain the integrity of earning a Secondary School Credit (SSC), a student must:

 Do not copy someone else’s work – all, any or in part, including cutting and pasting from internet sources or another student’s lesson.
-Teachers who suspect or identify plagiarism will assign a mark of zero for that lesson, part of that lesson or completed assignment and report it to an administrator.
-Continued plagiarism after being warned can result in removal from the course or program area.
+Teachers who suspect or identify plagiarism will assign a mark of zero for that lesson, part of that lesson or completed assignment and report it to a school Administrator.
+Continued plagiarism, after being warned, can result in removal from the course or program area.

 For more information on the steps to avoid plagiarism, please consult any St. Louis teacher.